Wild Native Delta Ecotour

 We spotted a Great Heron on the water as well as ducks and blackbirds.
 There were also white cranes, Pelicans and Mullet jumping in the water.
 There are several venous snakes that inhabit the Delta, thankfully we didn’t come across any of those.

 We passed underneath the Mobile Bayway and entered Mobile Bay.
-Watching the sunset over downtown Mobile was spectacular ending to our hour and half tour.
+Watching the sunset over downtown Mobile was spectacular ending to our hour and a half tour.

 Majestic Cypress trees line the shore and are adorned with Spanish moss and guard the coastline.
 After the devastation of Hurricane Katina in 2005, it was discovered that the sand in Mobile had undergone a major shift and uncovered Cypress trees at the bottom of the bay.
 They have been estimated to be 50,000 years old.
 The samples retrieved still contained the fresh scent of Cypress because the trees do not rot.